asabir96/Map-transcript-ID-to-Protein-ID/README.md

 # Map-transcript-ID-to-Protein-ID
-Open BLAST and DiffExp Outputs, find good blasthits, and map transcripts to proteins
+Open BLAST and DiffExp Outputs, find good blast hits(<99), and map transcripts to proteins